drinkbeer/CodingQuestion/sort.md

 ### Selection Sort

-+ Idea
-    - Each loop, select the smallest ele in right subarray, and swap with curr.
+Each loop, select the smallest ele in right subarray, and swap with curr.

-+ Implementation

 + Analysis
     - Time: avg `O(N^2)`

-+ Application

-### Quick Sort
-+ Idea
-    -

-+ Implementation
-    -

-+ Analysis

-+ Application

 ### Heap Sort